bastian-weber/AcuteViewer/deploy_ressources/general/readme.txt

 GPU acceleration can be turned on and of.
 On some graphics cards, performance might be better if you leave it turned off.
 There are also some options regarding how the images are displayed.
-It can be selected whether images that are smaller than the window shall be scaled up (U) and whether pixel values shall be smoothly interpolated when magnification is above 100% (S).
+It can be selected whether images that are smaller than the window shall be scaled up (Ctrl + U) and whether pixel values shall be smoothly interpolated when magnification is above 100% (Ctrl + S).

 There is also a post-resize sharpening filter available.
-This filter sharpens the image after it has been downscaled to fit the window's resolution and can be activated with E.
+This filter sharpens the image after it has been downscaled to fit the window's resolution and can be activated with Ctrl + E.
 The options for the filter can be set in a dialog that is brought up with O. The filter is optimal for presentations, where you want to have the best possible viewing experience.
 This way the images do not have to be resized to screen resolution and sharpened